itisdb/dbyte/ReadMe.md

-##Things to Do
+** Things to Do
-- Create a FastAPI with vercel ✅
+- Create a FastAPI with vercel ❌ -> this doesnt work as for normal serverless functions it has a file limit for 3MB and the calling time for the function needs to be low.
+Which is problematic when we are going for any AI model as well.
+- Need to look for a better way to host this freely.
+Options are below:
+    - cyclic.sh
+    - railway.app
+    - render.com
 - API endpoints to create
     - Images to PDf
     - PDF to images